Frontotemporal Disorders: Information for Patients, Families, and Caregivers

 Frontotemporal disorders are the result of damage to neurons (nerve cells) in parts of the brain called the frontal and temporal lobes.
 As neurons die in the frontal and temporal regions, these lobes atrophy, or shrink.
 Gradually, this damage causes difficulties in thinking and behaviors normally controlled by these parts of the brain.
 Many possible symptoms can result, including unusual behaviors, emotional problems, trouble communicating, difficulty with work, or difficulty with walking.

 A Form of Dementia

 Frontotemporal disorders are forms of dementia caused by a family of brain diseases known as frontotemporal lobar degeneration (FTLD).
 Dementia is a severe loss of thinking abilities that interferes with a person’s ability to perform daily activities such as working, driving, and preparing meals.
 Other brain diseases that can cause dementia include Alzheimer’s disease and multiple strokes.
-Scientists estimate that FTLD may cause up to 10 percent of all cases of dementia and may be about as common as Alzheimer’s among people younger than age 65.
+Scientists estimate that FTLD may cause up to 10 percent of all cases of dementia and is the second most common cause of dementia, after Alzheimer’s, in people younger than age 65.
 Roughly 60 percent of people with FTLD are 45 to 64 years old.

 People can live with frontotemporal disorders for up to 10 years, sometimes longer, but it is difficult to predict the time course for an individual patient.
 The disorders are progressive, meaning symptoms get worse over time.
 In the early stages, people may have just one type of symptom.
 As the disease progresses, other types of symptoms appear as more parts of the brain are affected.